ldynia/git-workshop/readme.md

     init -readme.md
 ```

-As you can see log contains of four elements.
+As you can see single log contains four elements.
 * **hash** - unique identifier of commit (SHA-1).
 * **author** - person who contributed changes.
 * **date** - time of contribution.
 * **message** - message associated with commit.

-I have to admit that `git log` doesn't display the information in the nicest way.
+I have to admit that `git log` doesn't display information in the nicest way.
 My favourite tool for working with git log is [tig](https://jonas.github.io/tig/).
 I highly recommend to install it.

 ## Push
-Going with the flow, the next step is to upload our first commit to cloud (remote).
+Going with the flow, the next step is to upload our first commit to the cloud (`remote`).
 We can achieve it with `git push` command. **Remember to change your user name!!!**.

 ```shell
 $ git push origin master